katilp/sandbox/datasets.rst

 Goal of this page
 -----------------

-An overview of the datasets and links to further information about their naming and contents.
+An overview of the CMS datasets and links to further information about their naming and contents.

 .. toctree::
    :maxdepth: 2